scribe-security/docs/docs/integrating-scribe/ci-integrations/admission-controller/gatekeeper-provider.md

 title: Admission controller - Coming Soon!
 sidebar_position: 4
 ---
 # Valint Gatekeeper Provider
 To integrate [OPA Gatekeeper's new ExternalData feature](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata) with Valint to verify policies on your supply chain.

-> This feature is for testing Gatekeeper external data feature.
+> This repo is meant for testing Gatekeeper external data feature.
 Do not use for production.

 ## Installation